qnkxsovc/qnkxsovc.github.io/_posts/2018-01-30-As-If-I-Didn't-Spend-Enough-Time-on-College.md

     <div class="item"><img src="/assets/college/GraphSections/Individuals.svg" alt="Individual prompts."/></div>
 </div>

-## TWEET

 By inspecting the graph, there are two obviously "very important" essay groups.
 The first is composed of prompts related to an extracurricular activity of choice, and the similarity between the prompts is obvious.
 The second is composed of essays that all relate to a student's academic experience, with a focus on explanations of why that student would want to attend the college.
-There are also some smaller groups of two to three prompts along with tons of single prompts, which I won't spell otu here.
+There are also some smaller groups of two to three prompts along with tons of single prompts, which I won't spell out here.

 #### Varying N